Your rights if your landlord is selling

 If your landlord did not give valid notice

 The tribunal should not grant an eviction order.
-Your landlord will usually have to start the eviction process again by sending valid notice.
+Your landlord will usually have to start the eviction process again by sending a valid notice.

 If you think the eviction ground is false